 - a.
 Adopting equality plans, codes, regulatory mechanisms and other appropriate measures for the effective promotion of equality in the spheres of their operation; - b.
 Enforcing and monitoring the implementation of the equality plans, codes and regulatory mechanisms; - c.
-Submitting regular reports to the relevant monitoring authorities or institutions as provided under the Rules.
+Conducting equality audits and submitting regular reports to the relevant monitoring authorities or institutions as provided under the Rules.